patrick-richter/al-folio/_projects/1_project.md

 category: Deep Learning
 ---

-The data used in this project is a large dataset of reviews for Ford motor vehicles.
+The data used in this project is a large dataset of reviews of Ford motor vehicles.
 Each of the 1,382 reviews are labelled with a positive or negative sentiment.
 The goal of this project is to train a Convolutional Neural Network (CNN) with Word Embedding that can correctly predict the sentiment of a review.
 The dataset can be downloaded by clicking this [Link](https://patrick-richter.github.io/website/assets/csv/car_reviews.csv) and subsequently saving the csv file.
 To give you brief idea of how these reviews look like, here is an example of a negative sentiment review:

 "In 1992, we bought a new Taurus and we really loved it.
 So in 1999, we decided to try a new Taurus.
 I did not care for the style of the newer version but bought it anyway.
 I do not like the new car half as much as I liked our other one."